shawjef3/MoolConverter/README.md

 Run
 ===

 Set up a local PostgreSQL instance.
 For MacOS, an easy way is to use <http://postgresapp.com/>.
-Connect to it and run,
+Use it to initialize and start a new instance.
+Double click on one of the running databases to connect to it, and run,

 ```postgresql
 CREATE DATABASE mool_conversion;